(CNN) "We're just tired," Will Lex Ham of New York City tells CNN. "We're tired of being scapegoated."

 "Our hope in providing these bystander intervention trainings and equipping Asians and Asian Americans to have more resilience practices at their disposal is that we can start to heal some of the long-term, multigenerational trauma that is happening."

-As a clinical psychologist, Doris Chang says many of her Asian and Asian American clients are under a lot of distress as a result of the recent attacks.
+As a clinical psychologist, Doris Chang says many of her Asian and Asian American clients are under a lot of distress as a result of recent attacks.

 Although the need is great, "Asian Americans tend to underutilize mental health services more than other groups do.
 We just don't go," Chang explains.